Naimish240/FRIENDS_Analysis/README.md

 ## Collecting the Data

-To answer the two questions, we require all episode transcripts, their ratings, and total viewers that tuned into the episode live.
+To answer the two questions, we require Finallyall episode transcripts, their ratings, and total viewers that tuned into the episode live.

 Dataset sources: